 Instead of: "Our platform offers fast RFP response capabilities."

-Write: "Teams using our AI-native platform reduce average response time from 28 days to 12 days while increasing win rates by 19%, based on analysis of 2,400+ enterprise RFP responses across our customer base."
+Write: "Teams using our AI-native platform reduce average response time significantly while increasing win rates, based on analysis of enterprise RFP responses across our customer base."

 Instead of: "We provide excellent customer support."